2011–2013 Russian protests: Response from Russian officials

 President Dmitry Medvedev ordered an investigation into allegations of vote-rigging, though this received a cynical response from many opponents on his Facebook page.
 He also defended the right of people to express their views, while denouncing the street protests.
 On 22 December 2011, he called for a number of reform steps, including reintroducing the direct election of governors and reducing the required signatures for registering a political party or running in the presidential election.
 A bill reintroducing direct election of governors was introduced in the Duma on 16 January 2012.

 At his annual question and answer TV conference Vladimir Putin answers Alexey Venediktov's question: "I'm glad that people appear who actively voice their position.
 I repeat, that if that is the result of 'Putin's regime', I'm glad that such people appear."

 Prime Minister Vladimir Putin said that Hillary Clinton "set the tone for some opposition activists" to act "in accordance with a well-known scenario and in their own mercenary political interests <...> our people do not want the situation in Russia to develop like it was in Kyrgyzstan or not so long ago in Ukraine."
 Putin's spokesperson Dmitry Peskov said on 12 December that, "Even if you add up all this so-called evidence, it accounts for just over 0.5 percent of the total number of votes.
 So even if hypothetically you recognise that they are being contested in court, then in any case, this can in no way affect the question of the vote's legitimacy or the overall results."
-On 15 December 2011, Putin claimed that the organizers of the protests were former (Russian) advisors to former Ukrainian President Viktor Yushchenko during his presidency who were transferring the Orange Revolution to Russia; he also claimed some organizers were paid by "foreign powers".
+On 15 December 2011, Putin claimed that the organisers of the protests were former (Russian) advisors to former Ukrainian president Viktor Yushchenko during his presidency who were transferring the Orange Revolution to Russia; he also claimed some organisers were paid by "foreign powers".